jeevanatigre/discrepancy-finder-service/README.md

 # Discrepancy-finder-service

-Discrepancy-finder-service is a java project which checks discrepancies based on input rule xml and creates two types of files:
+Discrepancy-finder-service is a java application which checks discrepancies in java / .net / other apps based on input rule xml.
+This application created two types of files:
- -  Discrepancies file - with all the discrepancies found and their respective line numbers
+ -  Discrepancies file - discrepancies found in source files and their respective line numbers
- -  Remediated file - with possible discrepancies fixes
+ -  Remediated file - output file with possible fix for discrepancy

 ## Usage